jbirddog/blue/README.md

 By convention Blue bytecode files have a `.b` extension.
 A `.bo` file indicates partial bytecode that is meant to be joined into a complete `.b` file.
 This "linking" step is typically done with `cat`.
-Breaking code out into separate `.bo` files aids in code reuse and can speed up build times when `make -j` or similar is run.
+Breaking code out into separate `.bo` files aids in code reuse and can speed up build times when `make -j 8` or similar is run.
 The `Makefile` shows how bytecode is built/combined and intepreted to build standalone binaries.

 Currently there is no bytecode editor like you would see in a traditional `colorForth` system.
 I am using `fasm`